Good oral health – a key factor in good general health

-Admission to Dentistry is very competitive.
+Admission to Dentistry is competitive.
 The majority of places are offered to students who have completed the Health Sciences First Year (HSFY) programme at the University of Otago.
-High grades are required.
+An interview and high grades are required.
 All HSFY papers must be passed with a minimum of 70 per cent and no paper mark less than 65 per cent.

 Applications are also considered in the Graduate and Alternative categories.

 In all cases, you must have completed the HSFY papers or approved alternatives with the required grades.